20 Feb Better Way to Build Pull-up Strength

 Because the band provides maximum assistance in the bottom of position, never allowing athletes to develop enough strength in that range.

-In fact, if we compare this number to other skill progressions such as weightlifting, rope climbs, or pistol squats, I’d argue that this pull-up assistance exercise does not provide consistent enough results in term of long term exercise progression.
+If we compare this number to other skill progressions such as weightlifting, rope climbs, or pistol squats, I’d argue that this pull-up assistance exercise does not provide consistent enough results in terms of long term exercise progression.

 So what is the answer?
-How do we get from assisted to unassisted strict pullups?
-Lets take a look at 3 exercises that can replace the band-assisted pull-up.
+How do we get from assisted to strict unassisted pullups?
+Let’s take a look at three exercises that can replace the band-assisted pull-up.

-First, to develop strength and control in the bottom position, we’ll start with active hanging.
+First, to develop strength and control for the bottom position of an unassisted pull-up, we’ll start with active hanging.
 The athlete grasps the bar with both hands while hanging and then repeatedly pulls down on the bar with the elbows remaining straight.
-This control will translate greatly to decreased soft tissue stress during advanced pull-up variations such as the kipping pull-up.
+This control will translate greatly to decreased soft tissue stress during advanced pull-up variations, such as the kipping pull-up.

 Toe Assisted Pull-ups

-Rather than band assisted pull-ups, the toe assisted allows to max loading throughout the full range, so the athlete only gives as much assistance as is needed to complete the rep. The athlete starts standing on a box high enough that his or her chin is above the bar.
-Then the knees are pushed forward and the athlete lowers into a squat-like position until the arms are full extended.
+Rather than band-assisted pull-ups, the toe assisted allows to max loading throughout the full range, so the athlete only gives as much assistance as is needed to complete the rep. The athlete starts standing on a box high enough that his or her chin is above the bar.
+Then the knees are pushed forward, and the athlete lowers into a squat-like position until the arms are fully extended.
 Then the athlete pulls the elbows down to return to the starting position.

 (Follow Pamela Gagnon for more drills like this one!)

-The third drill we will use are eccentric pull-ups where the athlete jumps up so that his or her chin is above the bar.
+The third drill we will use to build unassisted pull-up strength is eccentric pull-ups where the athlete jumps up so that his or her chin is above the bar.
 Hold the top position for three seconds, lower for three seconds, hold the bottom for three seconds, and then jump back up and repeat.